jmquilez/RMI-java-client-server/README.md

 ## Notes

-- If no port is specified, the default port 32001 will be used
+- The server requires the IP address of the machine it's running on as a mandatory argument
+- The port number is optional (defaults to 32001)
+- Make sure the java.policy file is in the same directory as the application
 - The client will prompt for the server IP address
 - Enter a valid IP address or leave empty to use localhost